david4096/celldb-etl-10x/README.md

 ```

 This will run a docker container and print logs to the terminal.
+If no arguments
+are provided 20k cells from the 10xgenomics Megacell demonstration will be
+downloaded.

 For 10xgenomics h5: